How To Make The Best Cauliflower Rice

 a gluten-free, vegan, vegetarian, whole30-approved and paleo recipe

-- Make riced cauliflower using the grater attachment on your food processor (<-- this one is my fave).
+If you are starting from scratch, make riced cauliflower using the grater attachment on your food processor (<-- this one is my fave).
 If you don't have a grater attachment, you can pulse the cauliflower with the normal blade until it's in small crumbles.
-You can also use a normal grater as well, but it will be super messy.
+You can also use a normal grater as well, but it will be messy.

-- Sprinkle sea salt over the pan(s), along with any other seasonings you are choosing to add.
+Sprinkle sea salt over the pan(s), along with any other seasonings you are choosing to add.
 Roast in the oven for about 20-25 minutes.
 Give it a stir about halfway cooking.
+With frozen cauliflower rice, you may need to give it a little more time.
+The additional moisture can prevent it from caramelizing the same way as fresh cauliflower does.

 What are you going to make to go along with this rice?
 I gots'ta know.